oliviavanhaesebroucke/Early-sarcopterygian-disparity/README.md

 # Early-sarcopterygian-disparity
-Data and code supporting the analyses in the study "Early sarcopterygian morphological disparity: shaping up for a major transition"
+Data and code supporting the analyses in the study "Early sarcopterygian morphological disparity through the Devonian-Carboniferous crisis"
 Authors: Olivia Vanhaesebroucke, Olivier Larouche and Richard Cloutier

 This dataset contains landmarks coordinates for geometric morphometrics analyses.